tfrce/call-congress/docs/running_with_fabric.md

     $ fab run

+This command will automatically export the environment variables from your config file.
 If you want to specify that the app should run in development or production, then run the following:

     $ fab run:production
     $ fab run:development